National Investments Company Limited Tanzania

 National Investments Company Limited (NICOL) Tanzania is a Tanzanian investments company headquartered in Dar es Salaam.
 It was incorporated in June 2003 as National Investments Company (NICO).
-In 2007 the company re-named itself as the National Investments Company Limited (NICOL).
-The company was one of the first few companies to be listed on the Dar es Salaam Stock Exchange in 2004.
-The majority of the company's investment portfolio is in securities, however, it also owns two active subsidiaries.
+In 2007 the company renamed itself as the National Investments Company Limited (NICOL).
+The company was one of the first few companies to be listed on the Dar es Salaam Stock Exchange in 2004, it's a component company of the Tanzania All Share Index The majority of the company's investment portfolio is in securities, however, it also owns two active subsidiaries.